George de Cuevas: Life and career

 In 1947, Rosella Hightower accepted an invitation from Cuevas to join his new ballet company.
 The presence there of choreographer Bronislava Nijinska was one of the major factors in Hightower's decision.
 Nijinska choreographed for Hightower the "glitteringly virtuosic" Rondo Capriccioso.
 In addition to classic dances, Hightower's performances included Piège de Lumière by John Taras, the troupe's choreographer and balletmaster, in which she danced the role of a butterfly in a tropical forest who enchants a group of escaped convicts.

 A 1953 costume party in Biarritz featured 2,000 guests, of 4,000 invitees, who wore 18th-century costumes.
 Cuevas, dressed in gold lamé and a headdress with towering ostrich plumes, came dressed as the "King of Nature."

 On 30 March 1958, at age 72, Cuevas faced off against the 52-year-old retired ballet master and choreographer Serge Lifar in a duel in France.
 The duel was precipitated by an argument over changes to Black and White (Suite en Blanc), a ballet by Lifar that was being presented by the Cuevas ballet company.
 Lifar had his face slapped in public after insisting that he retained the rights to Black and White.
 Lifar sent his seconds to Cuevas who refused to extend an apology and chose to duel with swords.
 As duels had been "technically outlawed" in the 17th century, the time and location of the duel were not disclosed to the public.
 The duel was conducted in front of 50 newspaper photographers and ended with the two combatants in tears and embraces in what The New York Times called "what may well have been the most delicate encounter in the history of French dueling", with the sole injury being a cut on Lifar's right forearm in the seventh minute.
+Jean-Marie Le Pen was Cuevas's second.

 The final success of his career was a production of The Sleeping Beauty that debuted in Paris in October 1960 and was well received by critics.
 His doctors allowed him to attend the ballet's premiere, with Cuevas noting that "if I am going to die, I will die backstage."
 He was rolled onto the stage in a wheelchair after the performance to a standing ovation from the audience.

 George de Cuevas died at age 75 on 22 February 1961, at his villa, Les Délices, in Cannes.
 His troupe was to have opened Sleeping Beauty in Cannes the night after Cuevas died, and it canceled the performance in his memory.